-He completed ophthalmology training in West Midlands before doing fellowship in retinal diseases and ocular inflammatory disorders at University Hospital, Bristol in 2009.
-He holds NHS consultant ophthalmologist post at the Royal Cornwall Hospital and provides private consultation and treatment at the Duchy hospital.
+Mr Patwardhan obtained Master of Surgery (MS) in Ophthalmology from the M S University of Baroda, India in 1996.
+He underwent further training in West Midlands before completing his fellowship in retinal diseases and ocular inflammatory disorders at the University Hospital, Bristol in 2009.
+He is a Consultant Ophthalmologist at the Royal Cornwall Hospital NHS Trust and the private Duchy Hospital in Truro.

 Mr Patwardhan has keen interest in research.
 He has published several papers in international journals and given presentations at international meetings.
-He has held the post of Specialty Group Lead for Peninsula Clinical Research Network for 3 years.
-He was Principle Investigator on global research trials such as LUMINOUS and CONSTANCE and at present he is Principle Investigator on global research trials CANDLE, SEQUOIA and SAPPHIRE.
+He has been a Principal Investigator on several global research trials.
+He was in the past, Specialty Group Lead for Peninsula Clinical Research Network for 3 years.
+He is a regular guest ophthalmologist on BBC radio Cornwall.

-Mr Patwardhan has good leadership and organisational skills.
+Mr Patwardhan has excellent leadership and management experience.
 He helped set up a specialist Cornea unit and Eye Bank in India in 2002-2003.
-During this time he also performed corneal transplantation procedures.
+During this time, he also performed corneal transplantation procedures.
 He has led many surgical eye camps performing cataract surgery in rural India.
-He was Specialty Director for Ophthalmology for 3 years and he currently holds Macular service clinical lead post at the Royal Cornwall Hospital Trust.
+He is currently the Clinical Director for ophthalmology and the Clinical Lead for retina service and diabetic retinal screening service at the Royal Cornwall Hospital NHS Trust.
 He is a Fellow of the Royal College of Ophthalmologists and Fellow of the Royal College of Surgeons of Edinburgh.
-He also holds memberships of American Academy of Ophthalmology (AAO), UK and Ireland Society of Cataract and Refractive Surgeons (UKISCRS) and European Society of Cataract and Refractive Surgeons (ESCRS).